nixpulvis/EUI/docs/core.md

 	frame:CreateString('hi', helvetica, 12)

-### :StyleFrame
-Styles the frame for EUI, with the default alpha.
-An optional argument can be provided to override the default alpha.

-Usage:

-	frame:StyleFrame()
-	frame2:StyleFrame(.5)

-Added Fields:

-	none

-### :StyleButton
-Styles a frame (generally a button) to react to a mouse hover and click.
-It will glow and depress accordingly.

-Warning: Use caution when using this function with frames that have scripts bound to `OnEnter`, `OnLeave`, `OnMouseDown`, and `OnMouseUp`.

-Usage:

-	frame:StyleButton()

-Added Fields:

-	frame.hover 		<-- boolean
-	frame.overlay 		<-- Texture

 ### :CreateString
 Creates a FontString for the frame.
 It needs a value for the text, and the font style.
 After creation this text field needs to be positioned.
 Updates to the text value should be done with `:SetText()`